TangqiFeng/K2048-UNITY-MYO/README.md

 ### How to run

-download/clone this repository, open eith Unity, and run... ...
+download/clone this repository, open with Unity, and run... ...

 ### Purpose of the application